tanchaozhong/Quick-functions/README.md

 **Replace.R**:              To replace the elements in a vector with another vector with the same number.

+**Term.importance**:        To reduce the number of unnecessary terms that used for systematic review.

 **Wilcox.test.grp.R**:      To perform function Wilcox.test() on variables among at least 3 groups.